Custom data files and locations»

 Glyph Name to Unicode Mapping Rules (standard.nam)»

 The first line of this file is a signature that is used to show that this file is a properly defined database file.
-This line may contain the database name.
+The colon and the database name that follows are optional.

 The lines that follow the signature have a very simple structure: